vacp2p/zk-explorations/benchmarks.md

      Additionally, it harnesses specific endomorphisms to minimize the verification circuit’s size.
 Designed with a keen focus on efficiency, Halo2 ensures that both proof size and verification time remain consistent, irrespective of the recursion depth.
-When benchmarked against other proposed protocols, Halo2 shines in terms of proof size, recursion threshold, and potentially in reducing both proving time and memory demands.
+When benchmarked against other proposed protocols, Halo2 shines in terms of proof size, recursion threshold, and in reducing proving time.

 * _Plonky2_: Plonky2 represents a cryptographic argument system designed for rapid recursive composition.
 While it’s grounded in the TurboPLONK arithmetization framework, it diverges by integrating the FRI (Fast Reed- Solomon Interactive Oracle Proof) into its polynomial testing approach.